Physician burnout is on the rise—but Lisa S. Rotenstein, MD, MBA, wants you to realize that administrative staff are at high risk of burnout, too.

 Rotenstein is the director of Brigham and Women’s Hospital and Physicians Foundation Center for Physician Experience and Practice Excellence.
 In 2023, she and her co-authors published a study in the Journal of General Internal Medicine that explored burnout among healthcare workers across departments.
 The study found that more than 37% of physicians and nearly 46% of nurses reported “work overload,” which can lead to burnout—as well as almost 46% of non-clinical staff.

-"Burnout" describes symptoms that result from job-related stress, including exhaustion, depersonalization and a perceived lack of accomplishment.
-Workplace environments that aren't accepting of employees' identities or working styles can also contribute to burnout.
-When someone can't address their burnout, the condition can lead to or exacerbate symptoms of depression, substance abuse disorders and even suicidal ideation.
+“Burnout” describes symptoms that result from job-related stress, including exhaustion, depersonalization and a perceived lack of accomplishment.
+Workplace environments that are accepting of employees’ identities or working styles can also contribute to burnout.
+When someone can’t address their burnout, the condition can lead to or exacerbate symptoms of depression, substance abuse disorders and even suicidal ideation.

 One major consequence of burnout?
 Employee turnover.